 One benefit of an SEP is its collaborative nature.
 When you incorporate your SEP into work management software, your team can update the document as needed and assign ownership to different sections.
 This will also give you the freedom to share the plan between projects and people.

-Stakeholder name: Identify who your stakeholder is.
+Stakeholder name: Identify your stakeholder and organize their details in a stakeholder register.

 Communication frequency: Identify how often you'll communicate with this stakeholder.